anonq115/futuristic-timeless-interfaces/README.md

 -----futuristic interfaces are interfaces you dont have to put up  with..
 >>>they are purely streamlined. by 1 click or a brain interface....

+---timeless because it is purely streamlined that even you future great great great great great grand daugther will use it.